igamane/Hedera-Africa-Hackathon---TeamFirst/README.md

-# TeamFirst — Hedera-Powered Fan Funding for African Football Clubs
+# TeamFirst — Gaming and NFTs

 TeamFirst is a Next.js 14 application that lets football fans donate HBAR directly to their favourite African clubs while tracking transparent impact on Hedera.
 The platform showcases club profiles, real-time donation activity, NFT supporter badges, and admin tooling so organisers can onboard teams quickly during hackathon demos.